Smith helps No. 20 Arkansas beat LSU 83-75

 FAYETTEVILLE, Ark.
+(AP) — No. 20 Arkansas had a perfect February.
+Justin Smith and company are looking forward to a fun March, too.

-(AP) — Justin Smith had 19 points and 10 rebounds, helping No. 20 Arkansas beat Cameron Thomas and LSU 83-75 on Saturday.
+Smith had 19 points and 10 rebounds, helping No. 20 Arkansas beat Cameron Thomas and LSU 83-75 on Saturday.

 The Razorbacks (19-5, 11-4 Southeastern Conference) had four players score in double figures in their sixth straight win.
 Moses Moody had 18 points on 3-for-14 shooting, and reserve J.D.
 Notae also scored 18.